AngleProtocol/angle-docs/borrowing-module/README.md

 Angle Borrowing Module is one of the minting mechanisms for Angle stablecoins.

-This module works hand in hand with the Core module and agTokens, like agEUR, are fully interoperable between both modules.
-It is available natively on Ethereum mainnet and on other EVM compatible networks like Polygon or Optimism.

 It is based on a **debt mechanism**, similar to the one used by Maker with DAI.
 Users can deposit tokens as collateral into the protocol, and borrow agTokens from this deposit depending on specific parameters.

+This module, common to all Angle stablecoins, is designed to be easily deployable across different EVM compatible networks.

+It is also designed to work hands in hands with the other protocol's modules: agEUR, which can be minted by the Core module on Ethereum is for instance fully interoperable between both modules.

 {% hint style="info" %}
-Smart contract addresses associated to the Borrowing module on different chains can be found [here](https://developers.angle.money/overview/smart-contracts).
+Smart contract addresses associated to the Borrowing module on different chains and for the different stablecoins of the protocol can be found [here](https://developers.angle.money/overview/smart-contracts).
 {% endhint %}

 ## 🏦 Main Features